louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 The Flexicast QUIC source SHOULD NOT consider the receiver as a full member of the flexicast flow before it has received an FC_STATE with the LISTEN action from the receiver.

-## Underlying multicast network
+## Underlying (multicast) network

-_TODO: OB, je ne comprends pas trop le paragraphe, je pense qu'il faut faire un IGMP JOIN, pq MAY etc ?
-After sending the FC_STATE frame with the JOIN action, the receiver MAY decide to notify the underlying multicast routing network its willingness to receive packets from the flexicast flow that will be sent by the source on the IP multicast address advertised in the FC_ANNOUNCE frame.
+In parallel of sending the FC_STATE frame with the JOIN action, the receiver MUST notify the underlying routing network its willingness to receive packets from the flexicast flow.
+If the IP destination address received from the MC_ANNOUNCE is a multicast IP address, the receiver must notify the underlying network its interest to receive multicast packets to this address.
+In an IP multicast network, this is done by sending an IGMP/MLD join on (S,G) in the case of single-source multicast.
+If the IP destination address received from the MC_ANNOUNCE is the unicast address of the receiver, it means that unicast-duplication mode is used to receive flexicast flow packets.
 The receiver MAY also wait to receive the FC_KEY frame of the corresponding flexicast flow to avoid receiving packets that it will not be able to process before receiving the required TLS keys.

 # Flexicast flow memberhsip management {#sec-leave}